 LEND Social Work Fellowship

-The LEND Social Work Fellowship is a a nine-month program housed within the University Center for Excellence in Developmental Disabilities (UCEDD).
+The LEND Social Work Fellowship/Internship is a ten-month program housed within the Institute on Development &Disability (IDD) at Oregon Health & Science University (OHSU).
 This program is closely aligned with the Child Development and Rehabilitation Center (CDRC).
-The clinical portion of the Fellowship is located at Oregon Health and Science University (OHSU).

 Social work interns at CDRC work in interdisciplinary teams with other professionals, assessing children who have special needs.
-Our clinically trained social workers provide support in the social/emotional aspects of children and their families.
-We function as parent advocates by providing support with coping strategies, locating resources, financial assistance, respite care, counseling programs, support groups, and other services.
+Our clinically trained social workers provide mental health assessments and treatment for children and their families.
+We also function as parent advocates by providing support with coping strategies, locating resources, financial assistance, respite care, counseling programs, support groups, and other services.
 We work with children who have developmental, physical, medical, behavioral, learning and/or emotional issues.